 - Close the handle.
 Flip the strap over and close the handle to lock it into position.

-- When you’ve arrived at your destination and are ready to release the ratchet strap, simply pull the handle to open the assembly completely.
+Here’s how to undo a ratchet strap once you’ve arrived at your destination and are ready to release the ratchet strap.

-Once you’re done with the straps, store them in a cool, dry place to prevent damage.
+Once you’re done using your ratchet straps, store them in a cool, dry place to prevent damage.
 For safe transportation of your items, always be sure to select the right ratchet strap for the job and use it as directed.

 Photo courtesy of Wikimedia Commons.